walterdejong/synctool/doc/chapter3.md

 synctool will fill in the template and see the difference with the target file.

+Template files and template post scripts can have group extensions to select different templates for certain groups of nodes.

 If you want to automatically reload or restart a service after updating `fiction.conf`, you'll also have to implement a regular `.post` script for
 that: `fiction.conf.post`.